What is Laser Diode?

 - These diodes are expensive when compared to other light-emitting devices.

-- The light generated by these diodes has an adverse effect on the eyes.
+- The light generated by these diodes adversely affect the eyes.